moshiur1412/TwitchStreamerEventViewer/README.md

 ```

 ### Configure environment variables
-* Add .env variable name of the following below information.
+* Add the .env variable name of the following below information.
 ```

 MySQL Config: